Skip to content

 2. Installing DataFlux Func

-The installation process of DataFlux Func on a Raspberry Pi is essentially the same as on a regular server.
+The installation process of DataFlux Func on a Raspberry Pi is basically the same as on a regular server.

 2.1 Downloading

-The download process is the same as on other platforms; use the following command, which will detect the current environment architecture and download ARM resources.
+The download process is the same as on other platforms; use the following command.
+The script will detect the current environment architecture and download ARM resources.

 Bash